esp-rs/esp-println/README.md

 output to the same data stream as `println!()`, and adds framing bytes so it can be used even with other, non-defmt output.
 Using the `defmt-espflash` feature automatically uses the Rzcobs encoding and does not allow changing the encoding.

-You can also use the `defmt-raw` feature that allows using any encoding provided by `defmt`, but does not add extra framing.
-Using this feature requires some care as the `defmt` output may become unrecoverably mangled when other data is printed.

 Follow the [`defmt` book's setup instructions] on how to set up `defmt`.
 Remember, the global logger is already installed for you by `esp-println`!